ramp-eu/JS2SF/docs/usermanual.md

 ## Robotic cell and robot

 The robots are continously updating their states to the context broker.
-Main data which is transferred is
+Main data which is transferred are :

       * Status of the robot (active, stopped ....)
       * Errornr + errormessages
       * Axis values (A1-A6)